Burnham Park Yacht Club Bylaws

 SECTION 3.08 EMERITUS MEMBERS

-Such members shall have all privileges of associate members without the obligation to pay annual dues nor to comply with minimum spending requirements.
+Such members shall have all privileges of social members without the obligation to pay annual dues nor to comply with minimum spending requirements.

 SECTION 3.09 AFFILIATE MEMBER